 Bomba’s Toddler Socks

 When doing my Bombas orders I also bought some kids and toddler socks as gifts.
-These included the Toddler Disney Princess 6-Pack and the Toddler Holiday Gripper Calf Sock 4-Pack.
+These included the Toddler Disney Princess 6-Pack and the Toddler Holiday Gripper Calf Sock 4-Pack, as well as the taller Youth Calf Socks, which have become a real winner in the colder months.

 My experience — albeit indirect as I’m not the one wearing them — with these has been very positive.
 The price of $6-7 per pair is rather high for kids socks (it’s less bad with frequent 20% off coupons), but once you get over that there are good things to be found.

 First of all, all the socks I bought for the kids have gripper pads on the bottom, so they kids don’t slip-slide all over hardwood and tile floors.
-This is an important safety feature and I’m really happy to see that Bombas offers them.
+This is an important safety feature, especially for kids who are learning to walk, and I’m really happy to see that Bombas offers them.
 I’ve only purchased these “gripper” style socks and would recommend them.
+I consider these mandatory if you have hardwood steps in your home.

 The quality of the socks is quite high — as nice as that of the adult socks, though not in merino like those above.
 The fit also seem to be spot on, but my kids seem to be indifferent to the style of socks they wear so it’s always hard to say.
 That said, there were no complaints and the kids like the color schemes.